WXNZ-LP

-WXNZ-LP (98.1 FM, "HooSkow Radio") is a radio station licensed to serve the community of Skowhegan, Maine.
+WXNZ-LP (90.7 FM, "HooSkow Radio") was a radio station licensed to serve the community of Skowhegan, Maine.
 The station is owned by the Wesserunsett Arts Council and airs a community radio format.

 The station was assigned the WXNZ-LP call letters by the Federal Communications Commission on June 24, 2014.
+On January 2, 2025, the station returned their license for cancellation, so that replacement full power station WXNZ 90.7 FM could be licensed.